Elections in Canada: Municipal

 Municipal elections are held in Canada for the election of local governments.
 Most provinces hold all of their municipal elections on the same date.
 The mayor is elected in a city-wide contest.
 Councillors (or aldermen) are elected through either ward or at-large systems, every two, three or four years, depending on the province.
 Plurality block voting is used in at-large elections and where wards elect multiple members; otherwise First past the post is used.
 (London, Ontario did adopt Instant-runoff voting but has been banned from using that system.)

 A minority of locations in Canada have local political parties or election slates, while most locations elect only independents, or where the candidate has party ties, no party identification is allowed on the ballot.

 Adopted and attempted electoral reform

-Canada is now the only major country in the world to use only First past the post in its federal and provincial elections.
-But in past times other systems were used or debated.

 By one count, at the provincial level there have been ten instances of electoral reform in Canadian history.
 All of them were achieved by passage of normal legislation, without referendum.
 There have been no instances in Canadian history of electoral reform being achieved after the holding of a referendum.

 Reforms and attempted reforms are outlined below.

+Switch to secret voting and other reforms

+The move away from oral voting to the "Australian ballot" freed the voter to vote as he or she pleased.
+It was done at different times in different parts of Canada.
+New Brunswick adopted secret ballots in 1855; Ontario in 1874; federal elections in 1878.

+Holding the elections in all districts at the same time calmed elections and prevented some forms of fraud.
+Ontario provincial elections and federal elections adopted this in mid-1870s.

+Using a non-partisan commission to draw up districts was intended to limit partisan redistricting (gerrymandering).
+Manitoba established the first such commission in the 1950s.
+Canada's first independent federal boundary commission was established by the Electoral Boundaries Readjustment Act in November 1964.
+The use of city-wide multi-member provincial districts in Edmonton and Calgary from the 1920s to 1950s prevented gerrymandering as city boundaries, not arbitrary politically-driven boundaries, were used.

+Other reforms that have been achieved concerned extension to the franchise, the right to vote.
+In some provinces at one time, only property owners were allowed to vote.
+The vote was extended to women and to certain races or ethnicities at various times, such as the 1921 Canadian election.
+In 1970 the right to vote in federal elections was extended to those between the ages of 18 and 21.
+Provinces soon also lowered their voting age.